UriAceves/Servicio_social/README.md

-Una introducción a CUDA C para científicos
+Una introducción a CUDA y PyCUDA para científicos
 ===============

 > “If debugging is the process of removing bugs,